A healthy diet means making the choice to eat healthily.

 The following 12 tips will help you stick to a healthy diet.

 It doesn’t matter whether you are traveling for business or pleasure.
-Being away from home and outside familiar territory can make it difficult to stick to a healthy lifestyle (1).
+Being away from home and outside familiar territory can make it difficult to stick to a healthy lifestyle, The Fox News writes.
 A few ways you can accomplish this easily include the following:

 - Research local restaurants and grocery stores before you leave